jameselliothart/resume/JamesHartResume.md

   </span>
 </p>

-- Automated and standardized internal software deployment processes, reducing completion times from days to minutes and speeding up software delivery timelines
+- Automated and standardized internal software deployment processes, reducing completion times from days to minutes
 - Supported and enhanced internal processes, minimizing manual errors and improving process reliability
 - Designed and implemented a standardized SQL script template for managing database settings, streamlining database administration across environments and data refreshes
 - Deployed and debugged application and database installations in clients' non-Production and Production environments